 Drawing on a rich institutional legacy of interreligious and cross-cultural initiatives and partnerships, the Miller Center staff and affiliated faculty work in four interrelated areas of education and leadership development:

 Graduate Education – In partnership with other member schools of the Boston Theological Institute, the Miller Center coordinates Hebrew College’s graduate courses and certification programs in interreligious education and leadership

 Professional Development – The Miller Center offers various workshops, seminars, and fellowships for clergy, educators, and non-profit leaders relating to issues of religion and public life.

 Adult Education – The staff and affiliated faculty of the Miller Center offer various adult education courses on the religious thought and practices of Judaism, Christianity, and Islam

 Publications – The Miller Center, in collaboration with other academic and communal organizations, produces both scholarly and popular written works on interreligious and cross-cultural engagement

-The Miller Center is a member organization of the Assocation for College and University Religious Affairs and the Council of Centers on Jewish-Christian Relations as well as an affiliate of the Association of Theological Schools in the United States and Canada, but is not an accredited member of the Association.
+The Miller Center is a member organization of the Assocation for College and University Religious Affairs and the Council of Centers on Jewish-Christian Relations.
+The Miller Center also holds affiliate status with the Association of Theological Schools in the United States and Canada, but is not an accredited member of the Association.